What is a Cystoscopy?

 With the FDA approval of Cysview in 2010, several health facilities began offering the advanced Blue Light Cystoscopy with Cysview drug/device technology.
 Over the years, more and more facilities have followed suit.

-Due to evidence of its effectiveness being seen in case after case, Blue Light Cystoscopy with Cysview was included in the 2016 AUA/SUO NMIBC Guideline released by the American Urological Association (AUA) and the Society of Urological Oncology (SUO).
+Due to evidence of its effectiveness being seen in case after case, Blue Light Cystoscopy with Cysview was included in the 2016 AUA/SUO NMIBC Guideline (Amended 2020) released by the American Urological Association (AUA) and the Society of Urological Oncology (SUO).
 The Guideline recommendation is for increasing the detection and reducing recurrence of NMIBC.
 With this industry endorsement, even more urologists have begun enhancing their standard white light cystoscopy procedures by adding blue light and Cysview to the process.

 With a standard cystoscopy procedure, your doctor can see some indicators of cancer under white light.
 With the addition of blue light and Cysview, the procedure offers significantly improved detection of suspicious areas compared to white light.1